Top 100 Content Marketing Question: How do you start a content marketing program from scratch?

 Creating content that helped buyers compare the two technologies was clearly in our interest.
 It both educated the buyers and highlighted the limited choices competitors offered.

-Like a fruit tree, content marketing is a long-term play.
-It’s about building relationships by helping customers.
-Help first, then sell.
+Content marketing is a long-term play.
+It’s all about building relationships by teaching and helping customers.
+Help them first, then sell.